alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/standard-content-types/worldwide.md

 More detailed contact information will appear on a different page.
 The link to this page is called 'Access and opening times' and will appear directly under the contact block.

-> You can alternatively publish a corporate information page called 'Office access and opening times'.
+^You can alternatively publish a corporate information page called 'Office access and opening times'.
 You can find and create this page type in the 'Pages' tab.
 A link to this page will appear at the bottom of your worldwide organisation page.

 Select the 'Offices' tab.